ROCm/rocm-install-on-linux/docs/how-to/native-install/install-faq.rst

 .. _troubleshooting-install-missing-packages-for-dockers:

-Issue #6: Additional packages for dockers
+Issue #6: Additional packages for Docker installations

 ================================================

-Docker containers may not include some basic packages.
-When installing ROCm within docker containers, you may need to install packages prior to following the ROCm install instructions.
-Here are some suggested steps when using docker containers.
+Docker images often come with minimal installations, meaning some essential packages might be missing.
+When installing ROCm within a Docker container, you might need to install additional packages for a successful ROCm installation.
+Use the following commands to install the prerequisite packages.

 .. tab-set::